amilkey1/SMC/README.md

 `fix_theta`: set to true to fix one theta for all populations\
 `relative_rates`: relative substitution rate for each locus.
 Relative rates must average to 1.0.
 Ex. `relative_rates = 0.5, 1.5` for 2 loci\
-`run_on_empty`: set to true to sample from the prior
+`run_on_empty`: set to true to sample from the prior `save_memory`: set to true to throw away partials in likelihood calculations after they are used.
+This option may take longer but may use less memory.\

 ## The following settings apply to simulation option:
 `filename`: name of file to write simulated data to\